deomsh/FATDEL.G4B/README.md

 3* Instead of '~' other chars: max full 8.3 filename (with /lfn max 16 chars)
-    /[-]y:~ can NOT filter PATH, if wildcard(s) are in last directory of PATH 4* If spaces or '=' on command-line use double quotes or escaped '\ ' or '\='
+    /[-]y:~ can NOT filter PATH, if wildcard(s) are in last directory of PATH 4* If spaces or '=' on command-line use double quotes or escaped '\ ' or '\=' 4* Switch /LFN is auto-set if ATTRIBFT.LLL is found or loaded already

 FAT Directory Parser Switches*: /a:[-]darsh /a:[-]d[-]a[-]r[-]s[-]h = [not] delete files/directories with attribute(s) *
 *  About max 35 000 files and 3 000 subdirectories in one directory